AviatrixSystems/avxlabs-docs/ace_pro/docs/lab11.md

 Spoke to Spoke
 ```

-After this lab, this is how the overall topology would look like:
+After this lab, the overall topology will look like this:

 ```{figure} images/lab10-lastdrawing.png
 ---